JulianaAugusta/task-challenge-inPowered-/README.md

 # 📝 Task List - Angular 10

-A simple task list (To-Do List) project built with Angular 10, designed to demonstrate proficiency with components, RxJS, localStorage, best practices, and responsive design.
+A simple task list (To-Do List) project built with Angular 10, designed to demonstrate proficiency with components, RxJS, localStorage and best practices.

 ## 🚀 Features